ton-community/ton-docs/docs/develop/installation.md

 The core team provides automatic builds for several operating systems as [GitHub Actions](https://github.com/ton-blockchain/ton/actions).

 Click on the link above, choose the workflow on the left relevant to your operating system, click on a recent green passing build and under "Artifacts" download `ton-binaries`.

+## Next steps

+Feel free to start one of the tutorials below on the [next page](/docs/develop/tutorials).